Zichen1028/Calculator-v3/README.md

 Audio | Flac | 3 @ $427.50 6 @ $810 9 @ $1147.50
 Video | VID | 3 @ $570 5 @ $900 9 @ $1530

+## Task
+Given a brands order, you are required to determine the cost and bundle breakdown for each submission format.
+For simplicity, each order should contain the minimal number of bundles.

 ## Requirements
 For building and running the application you need:
 * JDK 11